garcias/reducing-stereotype-threat/README.md

 ## How to use the source

-When setting up for the first time, make sure to clone or submodule the Hyde-Hyde repository to `themes/`.

 The recovered data are in `data/bibliography.json` and `data/topics.json`.
 Run the scripts `convert.py` to generate `data/sources.json` and `data/reviews.json`; and `generate.py` to generate the corresponding markdown files in `sources/` and `reviews/`.

 To build in a Jekyll devcontainer, create the following `Gemfile`: